-Hard money loans are a type of financing based on the value of real estate or another asset, rather than credit score or debt-to-income ratio.
-Are hard money loans right for your business?
+Hard money loans are based on the value of real estate or another asset, rather than credit score or debt-to-income ratio.
+Is this the right type of financing for your business?

 What is a hard money loan?